ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 .. note::

      If you don't understand Git/GitHub, don't worry.
-For Level 3, it's not needed although it will be used in Level 4 where you will host your code on GitHub and use GitHub's to run these ``pre-commit`` automatically.
+For Level 3, it's not needed, although it will be used in Level 4 where you will host your code on GitHub and use GitHub to run these ``pre-commit`` hooks automatically.

 Format your code by running: